CONSTRUCTION UPDATES

 PARADISE ROADWAY REHABILITATION

 The Town of Paradise continues to make significant progress in rebuilding a stronger, safer and more resilient community.
-During the summer of 2025 and into 2028, the Town will rebuild numerous public roadways that sustained damage during the Camp Fire recovery effort.
+Starting the summer of 2025 and into 2028, the Town will rebuild numerous public roadways that sustained damage during the Camp Fire recovery effort.

 PROJECT AREA